tonai/Lightning-talks/Frontend/01_Responsive-and-adaptive-design.md

 * 768px : usually used resolution for tablet in portrait position (portrait resolution of most ipad).
 * 1024px : usually used resolution for tablet in landscape position (landscape resolution of most ipad).

+### Graceful degradation

+Graceful degradation allow the page to "degrade", or remain presentable even if certain technologies assumed by the design were not present, without being jarring to the user of such older software.

+For example, the CSS property `border-radius` allow box to have rounded corners which was very complicated to do before.

+This property is not compatible with IE < 9, so when using this browser, the user won't have rounded corners.
+But this is not really important.

 ## The different behaviors across devices

 ### Fixed layout